By Kathee Mierzejewski

 Having a soil test done by the extension office is great because they provide the kit, do the test and then can give you a report of exactly what your soil needs in order to have the proper pH.
 Adding whatever is needed should be done to the depth of 12 to 18 inches so that the roots get the proper pH, or they can burn.

 Most apple tree planting guides will tell you that higher ground is better for growing an apple tree.
 This is because low lying frost can kill the blossoms on the tree in the spring.
 Growing an apple tree on higher ground protects the blossoms from an early death, thus ensuring a good crop of apples.

 Apple tree growing info also advises not to plant the trees near the woods or streams.
 Both of these environments can ruin the tree.
 Growing an apple tree requires full sunshine.
 You will know when to grow apple trees when you can actually dig the hole necessary to plant the tree.
 Obviously, springtime is best, but make sure the ground is good and thawed.

 When planting apple trees, pay attention to how the root ball goes into the ground.
 Growing an apple tree will require that you dig your hole double the diameter of the root ball and at least two feet deep.
 When you cover the roots with soil, you tamp it down as you go so you can ensure that the roots are completely touching the dirt.
 This makes certain your tree is going to get all the nutrients necessary from the soil because the air pockets were removed.

-When caring for an apple tree, you can add fertilizer.
-Just do not fertilize while you are planting it because you can burn the roots.
-Wait until the plant has established itself and then feed it according to the instructions on your fertilizer.
+When caring for an apple tree, you can add fertilizer, but don’t fertilize at planting time because you can burn the roots.
+Wait until the plant has established itself and then feed it according to the instructions on the fertilizer package.
 Most of the time, if your soil has the proper pH, you won’t need to fertilize your apple trees.